richafnu/Viva/Viva/glint/setup/templates-intro.md

 In the Question Library database, certain items contain a *Referent* which directs the survey taker to think specifically about *who* they're rating.
 About half of the Viva Glint items have referents.
 If the Referent column status is **None**, the item describes an experience with no clear referent.

-   Example **with** a referent: “I feel cared about as a person on my team.”
+   Example **with** a referent: "I feel cared about as a person on my team."

-   Example **without** a referent: “At work, I feel cared about as a person.”
+   Example **without** a referent: "At work, I feel cared about as a person."

 #### Not all survey items have referents